wmcbrine/hmevlc/README.txt

 different streams if they both require VLC.

 Changes:

+3.4 -- No more idle timeout during paused video.

+       If live streams or RSS feeds are three or fewer items each, show the items in the top-level menu instead of a folder; also, if only one item would appear in the top-level menu, and it's a directory, then show the directory's contents instead.

+       Display description text in the info view.
+Currently this is only automatic for RSS items, but you can set it for live streams if you like, by adding a "desc=whatever" line.

+       More internal reorganization.

 3.3 -- Added support for "needs_vlc" in file shares.
 Normally, the
        extension of the file is used to determine VLC should be used;